fiskaltrust/faq/qna/DE-delivery-products.md

 ## Answer

-Within a few hours after the confirmation of the order.
+Products will be shipped within a few hours after the confirmation of the order.
 As a general rule, products ordered UNTIL 5:30 pm CET will be shipped on the same day.

 We are shipping from Monday to Friday.

-That depends on the order.
+The courier service depends on the order.
 We try to package/deliver as efficiently as possible.

 The parcel service provider is UPS.